scalastic/scalastic.github.io/_posts/2021-04-22-jvm-vs-native.markdown

 > note "Results"
 >
-> - The speed metric located in the first cell of the first row give us a base measure of our application effectiveness:
+> - The speed metric, located in the first cell of the first row give us a base measure of our application effectiveness:
 > `3.20` cycles/sec.
 >
 > - Depending on your Kubernetes cluster's resources, you could get another result.